df7cb/postgresql-unit/README.md

 exchange rates aren't static anyway), and non-linear units such as dBm based on dB and other conversions based on functions and lookup tables.

-The `definitions.units` file is an interesting read on its own due to extensive comments explaining the history and origins or the units covered.
+The [definitions.units](definitions.units) file is an interesting read on its own due to extensive comments explaining the history and origin of the units covered.

 User-Defined Units
 ------------------